TestL-ab/TestL-ab.github.io/src/pages/docs/ab-testing-overview.md

 Since you have entirely separate branches of code for your existing version and your test version(s), it is easier to fully switch the entire user base to the successful version after the experiment is complete.
 This approach is ideal for static sites that are already hosted on a CDN, as many CDNs already offer this service.
 In addition, since users are sent directly to one site or the other, you don’t have the potential “flash” of the original site for users in the test group.

-However, CDN A/B testing is limited to testing content that can be served by the CDN, which may not include all elements of a web page.
+However, one limitation of CDN A/B testing is that it can only test content that can be served by the CDN.
+This typically includes static content such as images, CSS files, and JavaScript files, but may not include dynamic content generated by the server, such as user-specific data or personalized content.
 This can limit the scope of testing and make it more difficult to identify the most effective changes.

+Another limitation of CDN A/B testing is that it may not provide accurate results for users who are located far away from the edge servers, as the latency and network conditions may vary widely depending on the user's location.
+Additionally, CDN A/B testing may not be suitable for testing certain types of content or functionality, such as e-commerce transactions or user authentication, which may require more advanced testing methods.

+In summary, while CDN A/B testing can provide some benefits, such as improved website performance and reduced latency, it is limited in scope and may not be suitable for all types of content or functionality.